joseph-w0ng/cs239hci/Design Goals.md

 Feb 24: Finalize design; parallel prototyping and asking users for feedback.
 Decide on a design to prototype.\
 Mar 1: Have a working prototype ready.\
 Mar 3: Finish basic testing, make sure there are no obvious bugs.

+What did each member contribute to this phase of the project?
+Joseph: Built the Figma prototype, wrote up design goals
+Beide: Updated the problem statement, made changes to the Figma prototype

+Did you use a generative AI tool?
+If so, which and how?
+No